cxlanyagege/S200H-NUC-Hackintosh/README.md

 - Native built-in sould
 - Native NVMe SSD Support
 - Native WIFI / Bluetooth / Ethernet
-- USB / Tyoe-C works fine, limited useless ports by USBPorts.kext
+- USB3.0 / 2.0 / Type-C works fine, limited useless ports by USBPorts.kext

 ## What is not working

-- Power button when macOS boots in
+- Power button when host runs macOS
 - Slightly artifacts when booting into the second stage
 - Some USB ports may not work
   - I use BCM943602CS in M.2 Key M slot instead of native card slot, the USB bus should work according to [kkzzhizhou](https://github.com/kkzzhizhou)'s report